BorgeRokseth/exam-points-summary/README.md

 # Exam Points Summary Tool

-This tool helps generate individualized justifications ("begrunnelser") for student exam grades based on a CSV export from the grading system.
-It supports both command-line and GUI usage and is designed to be fast, safe, and easy to use.
+This tool helps generate justifications ("begrunnelser") for student exam grades based on a CSV export from "Inspera".
+It supports both command-line and GUI usage.

----

-## Features

-- Generate per-student explanations based on manual and automatic grading
-- Load grading configuration from a YAML file
-- Quickly copy justifications into your browser form with a GUI
-- Prevents accidental upload of sensitive data

----

 ## Setup